jkomoros/boardgame/README.md

 The two most important parts of Moves are the methods `Legal` and `Apply`.
 When a move is proposed on a game, first its `Legal` method will be called.
 If it returns an error, the move will be rejected.
 If it returns `nil`, then `Apply` will be called, which should modify the state according to the semantics and configuration of the move.
 If `Apply` does not return an error, and if the modified state is legal (for example, if all `PlayerIndex` properties are within legal bounds), then the state will be persisted to the database, the `Version` of the game will be incremented, and the game will be ready for the next move.

 Moves are proposed on a game by calling `ProposeMove` and providing the Move, along with which player it is being proposed on behalf of.
 (The server package keeps track of which user corresponds to which player; more on that later.)
-The moves is appended to a queue.
-One a time the engine will remove the first move in the queue, see if it is Legal for the current state, and if it is will Apply it, as described above.
+The moves are appended to a queue.
+One at a time the engine will remove the first move in the queue, see if it is Legal for the current state, and if it is will Apply it, as described above.

 #### Moves, MoveTypes, and MoveTypeConfigs